Jérémie Makiese

-Jérémie Makiese (/fr/; born 15 June 2000) is a Belgian singer and footballer, who rose to fame after winning The Voice Belgique 2021.
-He represented at the Eurovision Song Contest 2022 with the song "Miss You".
+JELLAM, also known by his legal name Jérémie Makiese (/fr/; born 15 June 2000) until June 2026, is a Belgian singer and footballer, who rose to fame after winning The Voice Belgique 2021.
+He represented at the Eurovision Song Contest 2022 with the song "Miss You" under his birth name.

 Early life

 Makiese was born in Antwerp to Congolese parents.
 At 6 years old he and his family (including his three brothers and sister) moved to Berchem-Sainte-Agathe, then to Dilbeek a few years later, spending his childhood between the two municipalities, where he learned to speak both Dutch and French.
 They finally settled in Uccle.

 Makiese took up singing from both of his parents (his mother also playing the tam-tam), starting in a church choir at a young age and later moving on to singing lessons at school, where he took part in, and won, a contest.

 Musical career

 2021: The Voice Belgique

 Makiese auditioned for season nine of The Voice Belgique performing Labrinth's "Jealous", with all four coaches turning for him.
 He chose to join Beverly Jo Scott's team.
 In April 2021, he won the show.